Acoustic monitoring of the gelation of a colloidal suspension: Materials and methods

-Both for acoustical and rheological measurements, the experimental cell is maintained at a constant temperature $T=\SI{23.0(1)}{\celsius}$ and the brine and Ludox suspensions are initially thermalized at the same temperature, in order to limit temperature transients.
+Both for acoustical and rheological measurements, the system is maintained at a constant temperature $T=\SI{23.0(1)}{\celsius}$ and the brine and Ludox suspensions are initially thermalized at the same temperature, in order to limit temperature transients.
 The two solutions are vigorously introduced in the measuring cell to favor an initial homogeneous mixing which sets the origin of time $t = 0$ in the experiments.
-The solution progressively turns into a gel, which can be visually observed by it becoming opalescent due to the growth of the colloidal network.
+The solution progressively turns into a gel, which can be visually observed by an increasing turbidity due to the growth of the colloidal network.
 The volume fraction of Ludox and concentration of the brine were chosen to keep a gelation time long enough to allow for loading and thermalization of the sample, while being short enough to ensure experiments run over less than one day.